 Why we picked the Subaru Outback:

-Most automakers axed their station wagons during the 1990s and filled the voids with SUVs.
+Most automakers axed their station wagons during the 1990s and filled the void with SUVs.
 Subaru stuck to the course because it figured out it could continue to profitably sell wagons by putting them on stilts and making them look a little bit more rugged.
 Decades of experience make the Outback the best station wagon available new in the United States.

 The Outback’s tech can help you disconnect, too.
-Its infotainment system comes preloaded with an app named Chimani that provides information about more than 400 national parks in the United States, including the history and highlights of each location.
-Getting to one of the parks shouldn’t be a problem thanks to 8.7 inches of ground clearance.
-Cargo capacity checks in at 32.5 with four occupants aboard, and 75.7 with the rear seats folded flat.
+Its infotainment system comes preloaded with an app named Chimani that provides information about more than 400 national parks in the U.S., including the history and highlights of each location.
+Getting to one of the parks shouldn’t be a problem, thanks to 8.7 inches of ground clearance.
+Cargo capacity checks in at 32.5 with four occupants aboard and 75.7 with the rear seats folded flat.

-The entry-level engine is a naturally aspirated, 2.5-liter flat-four that makes 182 horsepower and 176 pound-feet of torque.
+The entry-level engine in theis a naturally-aspirated, 2.5-liter flat-four that makes 182 hp and 176 pound-feet of torque.
 That’s not a lot for a vehicle of this size, so buyers can step up to a turbocharged, 2.4-liter flat-four rated at a more generous 260 hp and 277 lb.-ft. of torque.
 Both four-cylinders shift through a continuously variable transmission (CVT).